|Product Design||My Artwork||Living Sustainably|

 here are my instructions.
 Once these are installed, the house

-becomes very tight and we notice that kitchen smells tend to linger for
+becomes very tight and I notice that kitchen smells tend to linger for

-many hours after cooking since we do not have a kitchen vent hood.
+many hours after cooking since my house does not have a kitchen vent hood.

 distinction between an HRV and and ERV is that an ERV will maintain